GianfrancoBotta/GianfrancoBotta/README.md

 Linkedin: [LinkedIn](www.linkedin.com/in/gianfrancobotta)

 # Support
-If you find any issues, have suggestions, feel free to open an issue or submit a pull request.
+If you find any issues or have any suggestions, feel free to open an issue or submit a pull request.
 Your feedback is highly appreciated and contributes to making this space better for everyone.

 Thanks for stopping by!